Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

-Constipation is more common in older adults.
+This problem is more common in older adults.

-Call your doctor if you:
+Call your doctor if you have:

 Images may be taken of the colon.
 This can be done with:

 Copyright © Nucleus Medical Media, Inc.